-The South Pacific Islands Crisis Response Plan 2020 - 2022 indicates the total funding requirements for IOM’s programming across the humanitarian, peace and development spectrum for the Solomon Islands, Vanuatu and the Republic of Fiji.
-IOM will, in partnership with the governments of the Solomon Islands, Vanuatu and the Republic of Fiji, comprehensively address vulnerabilities before, during and after crises by:
+The South Pacific Islands Crisis Response Plan 2020 - 2022 indicates the total funding requirements for IOM’s programming across the humanitarian and development spectrum for the Solomon Islands, Vanuatu and the Republic of Fiji.
+IOM will, in partnership with the governments of the Republic of Fiji, Solomon Islands, Tonga and Vanuatu, comprehensively address vulnerabilities and drivers of displacement before, during and after crises by:

 - Supporting national and local authorities to effectively prevent, respond to and manage displacement situations;

 - Providing affected populations comprehensive, targeted and life-saving humanitarian assistance in times of disaster.

 This approach recognizes that meeting immediate needs during crises and addressing the systemic causes of vulnerability contributes to reducing the impact of recurrent stresses and is essential for sustainable development.
 The strategic goals outlined in the plan will be achieved by implementing programmes in-line with IOM’s global principles and objectives.

 Given the frequency of disasters caused by natural hazards in the Pacific region, IOM anticipates providing NFI and Shelter support to an estimated 5,000 internally displaced persons and disaster-affected communities and supporting three National Disaster Management Offices (NDMOs) and eight humanitarian organizations

 In partnership with national NGOs, and in collaboration with the National Disaster Management Officers (NDMOs) and regional /national shelter cluster, IOM will address the shelter needs of internally displaced persons and disaster-affected communities, including:

 - Conducting comprehensive needs assessments, with special consideration to persons with special needs and other vulnerable groups and